-This book enriches the existing literature on the implementation of mathematics curriculum reform at the school level and brings insights into the schools’ implementation decisions, which will appeal to policy makers, curriculum researchers and administrators.
+This book enriches the existing literature on the implementation of mathematics curriculum reform at the school level and brings insights into the schools’ implementation decisions, which will appeal to policymakers, curriculum researchers and administrators.

 Table of Contents

-Xianwei Liu, Ph.D., is an associate professor in the Institute of Higher Education at Beijing University of Technology, China.
+Xianwei Liu, Ph.D., is an associate professor at the Institute of Higher Education at Beijing University of Technology, China.
 Dr. Liu focuses on the area of STEM education, with a particular interest in students’ capacity development in the STEM areas.